 - Update your device’s firmware/system software.

-- If you have many browser tabs open, try to close most of them except the one you’re using for YouTube.
+- If you have numerous tabs open in your browser, try to close most of them except the one you’re using for YouTube.

 - Restart your browser.

 - Restart your computer.